osmandapp/web/main/docs/user/plan-route/web.md

 ![View OsmAnd Web activation](@site/static/img/web/web_pro_activation.png)

-Your data (Tracks and Favorites) will be appeared on the menu.
-You can show its on the map:
+- Your data (Tracks and Favorites) will be appeared on the menu.
+You can show its on the map.

 ![View OsmAnd Web data](@site/static/img/web/web_data.png)

-Click to the login pole for _Logout_ or _Download backup data_:
+- Click on the login field for _Logout_ or _Download backup data_.

 ![View OsmAnd Web backup file](@site/static/img/web/web_backup_file.png)

 ## Weather